Are you a soon-to-be college graduate or a recent college graduate? If yes, we need to chat.

 Regardless which category you fit in, there’s a common denominator: you’re a college graduate (or will be shortly) and you’ve completed your undergrad.

 CONGRATS to you!
 I know your time as an undergrad wasn’t always easy.
 It was full of late nights, hours upon hours in the library, studying until the last minute and long essays.
-Of course, you also had your fair share of fun because college wouldn’t have been the same without the social-side of things and gaining a ton of friends!
-You’re the incredible person you are today because of your friends who spent the last approximately 4 year by your side.
+Of course, you also had your fair share of fun because college wouldn’t have been the same without the social-side of things and all the people you met!
+You’re the incredible person you are today because of your friends who spent the last 4 years by your side.

-Whether your next steps lead you to a gown-up job in the so-called real world or down another path, there are a few things I think you should know.
+Whether your next steps lead you to a “grown-up” job in the so-called real world or down another path, there are a few things I think you should know.